Skip to main content

 Cancellation Policy

-Requests received prior to the registration deadline will be granted a full refund.
+Requests received prior to October 3, 2025 will be granted a full refund.
 No refunds will be granted to requests received after the registration deadline.
 To receive a refund, a request must be made to the Wisconsin Forestry Center.

 Target Audience